PokeyzRule/project-juicyboys/doc/sprint3_marking.md

       There is no web link or other reference lending support to the presented diagram.
     - 0 marks = No diagram present or the presented document does not look like a software architecture diagram

-    Your Mark:
+    Your Mark: 4

-  System Design Total:  / 10
+  System Design Total:  10 / 10

 ---

 ## Documentation (max 1 mark)

 	- 1 mark = documentation is updated, is concise & informative for contributors
   - 0 marks = documentation has not been updated or is unclear & not maintained properly

-  Your Mark:  / 1
+  Your Mark:  1 / 1

-  Is there any documentation for the frontend?

 ---